grantaj/nanoc/README.md

 2. Read `opcode`
 3. Retrieve `mnemonic_index` and `mode_index` (indexing into opcode table)
 4. Output mnemonic (from mnemonic index)
-5. Retrieve `width` (indexing into mode table)
-6. Read next `width` bytes, advancing pointer
-7. Call formatter
+5. Call formatter
+6. Increment pointer
-8. Check if pointer is at end of region (stop)
+7. Check if pointer is at end of region (stop)
-9. Jump to read `opcode`
+8. Jump to read `opcode`